ilanasufrin/material-design-lite/docs/getting-started.md

 ### Adding in javascript for dynamic components

 Now that we've gotten the gist of MDLv2, let's build our greeting app.
-Our greeting app consists of a two inputs fields for a first and last name, as well as a submit button.
+The app consists of a two input fields for a first and last name, as well as a submit button.
 Because material design text input fields contain a lot of functionality, we must include javascript to provide a full-fidelity experience for them.
-Furthermore, it would be nice if our submit button contained a ripple.
+Furthermore, it would be nice if our submit button featured a ripple effect.
 We can include that using javascript as well.

 > Note that we currently have an [issue out](https://github.com/google/material-design-lite/issues/4614) to integrate ripples directly into buttons.